gkjohnson/ldraw-parts-library/README.md

 # ldraw-parts-library
 Upload of the LDraw parts library intended to be used for static file loading in github examples.

-Parts library downloaded from [here](https://www.ldraw.org/article/13.html) and color definitions downloaded from [here](https://www.ldraw.org/article/547.html).
+Parts library downloaded from [here](https://www.ldraw.org/article/13.html) on January 30th, 2023.

-Updated December 6th, 2021.
+color definitions downloaded from [here](https://www.ldraw.org/article/547.html) on December 6th, 2021.

 # Use with three.js LDrawLoader